chaturv3di/absynthe/README.md

 ## Comping Up...

+### ...in v0.0.2

+1. In `absynthe.graph_builder`, `DAGBuilder` and  `GraphBuilder` classes, which build CFGs with skip-level edges and loops respectively.
+2. In `absynthe.cfg.node`, `GaussianNode` and `BetaNode` classes, which exploit the Gaussian and beta distributions, respectively, to select successor nodes at the time of traversal.

+### ...eventually

-Sophisticated behaviors, complex graphs with loops, nodes whose successors are chosen from non-uniform distributions, logger nodes that emit more _life like_ messages.
+Sophisticated interleaving behaviors; logger nodes that emit more _life like_ log messages.